bkrigeris/elk/README.md

 ## Prerequisites

 ### Docker
-Install Docker and Docker Compose on the system where you'll build and run the container.
+Install Docker and Docker Compose on the system where you'll build and run the containers.
 Instructions for your operating system can be found @ <https://docs.docker.com/get-docker/>

 ### Git Client
 Git installation can be found @ <https://www.atlassian.com/git/tutorials/install-git>